 The net rates of return for for-profit schools are lower primarily because the direct costs are so much higher.
 Rates of returns are generally higher for certificates than for associate's degrees, with the exception of women in for-profit schools.
-Although the return to a certificate may seem more favorable, it is also a smaller investment; comparison of internal rates of return may be misleading in such cases.
-Similarly, the effective investment in for-profit schools is also greater, so the lower rate of return is associated with greater size of investment.
+Although the return to a certificate may seem more favorable, it is also a smaller investment; comparison of internal rates of return may be misleading where the level of investment differs.
+Similarly, the effective investment in for-profit schools is also greater, so the lower rate of return is associated with a greater investment.
 These estimates ignore the possibility that students who do not finish their chosen field may face smaller direct costs; calculated rates of return would be higher if this were taken into account.
-However, the basic ranking of returns would not change because a substantially smaller proportion of community college students completes degrees.
+However, the basic ranking of returns would not change because a substantially smaller proportion of community college students obtains certificates or completes degrees.